It's Cajun French

 Louisiana Carnival is riddled with tradition, etiquette, and even some state laws regarding Mardi Gras.
 For instance - it's on you if you get smacked by a flying coconut (yes, it could happen) or any other flying object during Carnival parades.
 You could be fined for wearing a Mardi Gras mask at the wrong time.
 Ladders on the streets are for the kids.
 Find the Baby Jesus in your King Cake?
 Guess who gets to throw the next party?
 And.....

 It's a state holiday.

 We can thank the United States for our Mardi Gras celebrations.
-Upon taking control of New Orleans in 1762, the Spanish put a ban on Mardi Gras.
-The ban stayed was lifted in 1812 when the city became a US State.
-Itbecame a state holiday in 1875.
+The Spanish banned Mardi Gras after taking control of New Orleans in 1762.
+The ban was lifted in 1812 when Louisiana became a US State.
+Fat Tuesday became a state holiday 65 years later in 1875.

 You can't keep a good thing down!

 What we think of as Mardi Gras is Carnival.
 Carnival begins on Epiphany, January 6, and culminates on Fat Tuesday, wherever that falls in the month of February. (fr.
 Mardi word for Tuesday, Gras word for Fat).

 Green for Faith, Gold for Power, and Purple for Justice.

 NOT to wear a mask (or at the very least paint up) when on a parade float.
 Yes, illegal.